In my opinion, there are too many people who make injecting or marinating meat too complicated.

 Remember that larger cuts of meat already have solutions added during processing most of the time.

 Most time they mention it is to conserve the meat better, but in my opinion, it also adds weight to it.

 I like the taste of meat.
 Meat that is over-seasoned does not taste good to me.

 Injecting can be done with many injectors.

 I strongly believe in buying the best quality you can afford that is why I go for the stainless steel marinade injectors.
-We did Marinade Injector Reviews and if you click on that link you can read them.
+I did Marinade Injector Reviews and if you click on that link you can read them.

-Like I mentioned most thicker cuts already have a solution injected during the processing and this is usually a salt solution.
+As I mentioned most thicker cuts already have a solution injected during the processing and this is usually a salt solution.